aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides.vba/vbaproject/__init__/_index.md

 ## __init__ {#bytes}
-This constructor creates new VBA project from scratch.
+This constructor loads VBA project from binary representation of OLE container.
-            Project will be created in 1252 Windows Latin 1 (ANSI) codepage

 ```python